nhsengland/DataScience-ReusableCode/content/NHSSynth.md

 # {{page.title}}

-A Python package alongside research and investigative materials covering the effectiveness of the package and synthetic data more generally when applied to NHS use cases.
+A Python package alongside research and investigative materials covering a variational autoencoder (VAE) with differential privacy for generating tingle table tabular synthetic data for healthcare.
 This work follows on from our initial explorations outlined in [SynthVAE](https://github.com/nhsx/SynthVAE).

 You can find the [code here](https://github.com/nhsx/NHSSynth)